Skip to main content

 1. Choose your blocking method:

-• Auto-Block 2: Go to Full Job > Estimate > Blocking > Auto Block 2
+• Auto-Block 2: Cover > Estimate Panels > Auto-Blocking > Auto Block 2

 2. Select your optimisation preference in the dialog box